nieseba/antaeus/README.md

 ####How we should design the endpoint?

-I'm one of the REST skeptics.
+I'm not a REST-ful fanatic.
 My criticism is coming from DDD/CQRS position, as my thinking is much more action/intent oriented than REST noun/resource orientation.

 Saying that, I'm thinking about function that we need to perform.
 For me it's a command like ChargeForPendingInvoices()